Experience Endpoints

 Endpoint access – the ability of a specific user to invoke an endpoint with an HTTP request – can be configured a few different ways …

-• Only users who are in the following groups… limits access to signed-in users who are a member of any one of the specified Experience Groups.
-This is useful for building routes that have special privileges (such as resource editing permissions or Experience administration) that you do not want to provide to your normal population of users.
-To add a group to the endpoint, select the radio button next to the label and begin typing one or more group names into the input.
+Only users who are members of the following groups … limits access to signed-in users who are a member of any one of the specified Experience Groups or its ancestors (parents).
+This is useful for building routes that have special privileges - such as resource editing permissions or Experience administration - that you do not want to provide to your normal population of users.

-• All public users means that anybody, regardless of if they have an Experience User account within your application, no matter if they are currently signed in to their account, can access the endpoint.
+- All public users / custom authentication means that anybody - regardless of whether they have an Experience User account within your application or if they are currently signed in to their account - can access the endpoint.
 Public endpoints can be used to allow the retrieval of nonsensitive data; they are also essential to allowing users to sign in to your Experience, as the authentication endpoint must be available to non-signed-in users.
+Developers should also select this option if they are implementing custom endpoint authorization outside of the access control tools provided by Losant.

 Reply Types

-Workflows with Endpoint Triggers pointing to this endpoint will still run anytime a request hits the endpoint, If any of those workflows respond with an Endpoint Reply Node, the static reply will take priority over the workflow response.
+Note: Workflows with Endpoint Triggers pointing to this endpoint will still run anytime an authorized request hits the endpoint, regardless of the selected reply type.
+If any of those workflows respond with an Endpoint Reply Node, the static reply takes priority over the workflow response.

 The following is an example of the context data that you can access in your redirect template or experience page.
 It is slightly different than the payload passed when rendering in a workflow.